Chinese Culture — Brief Introduction and Special Characters

 A consensus is that sticking together means stronger.

-After having seen all the ups and downs in the history, and tried everything to survive and thrive, they knew that they are the only one that can protect themselves.
+After having seen all the ups and downs in history, and tried everything to survive and thrive, they knew that they are the only one that can protect themselves.

 Sacred Worship Ceremony Led By Emperors in Chinese Culture